 Assets are collated, preserved and managed in accordance with professional museum guidelines and the Museum Accreditation Standard.
-The Executive Director of Economy, Neighbourhood and Environment is responsible for making arrangements for the proper administration of the museum collections.
-The professional officer in charge of the collections is the Museum and Galleries Co-ordinator, under the direction of the Sport, Leisure, Arts and Culture Manager.
+The Executive Director - Economy, Neighbourhood and Environment is responsible for making arrangements for the proper administration of the museum collections.
+The professional officer in charge of the collections is the Libraries and Museums Co-ordinator, under the direction of the Culture and Sport Manager.